jamieallen59/Thermostat/README.md

 This thermostat application was created using JavaScript, JQuery, HTML, CSS and tested in Jasmine.

+Challenge criteria shown below:

 ### Completion time 2-3 hours

-The challenge is to create a simple interface for a digital thermostat, using JavaScript, jQuery and Jasmine.
+The challenge is to create a simple interface for a digital thermostat.

 ![Thermostat](https://github.com/makersacademy/course/raw/master/images/thermostat.png)